lilamila/sdk-tutorials/publish-app-do/index.md

     `scp -r digitalocean appuser@<IP address>:/home/appuser/`

     This command uploads your local `digitalocean` app to your home directory on your DigitalOcean Droplet, `/home/appuser`.
+Note that if you have named your app something other than `digitalocean` you should run the command with that name instead:

+    `scp -r <App> appuser@<IP address>:/home/appuser/`

 ## Install your app